The Data Center Rundown

 Addressing AI power infrastructure demands

-Elon Musk is aggressively expanding xAI's Colossus facility into a massive 2-gigawatt artificial intelligence powerhouse, intensifying the competition surrounding compute resources, energy requirements, and deployment scale.
+Elon Musk is significantly expanding xAI's Colossus data center project into a 2-gigawatt artificial intelligence behemoth, escalating competition and concerns surrounding power consumption and financial commitment.

 Read at TechRepublic→